canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

       <div class="img-responsive center-block col-md-6">
           <span class=""><img src="../images/diseases-maladies-immun/Baseline_vs_Validation_Success_results.JPG" alt="image-of-chart-showing-baseline-and-final-test-results">
        </span>
-	   <strong>NOTE that we have to include a datatable listing all of these values, it's not enough to say that it's a chart</strong>
+	   <strong>NOTE that we have to include a datatable listing all of these values, it's not enough to include an alt tag saying that it's a chart</strong>
        </div>
 <br>